pbiscaye/Teaching/PrivateSectorDev/README.md

 1. Household production, markets, and separation
 2. Risk and uncertainty
 3. Technology adoption
-4. Credit
+4. Credit, capital, and firm growth
-5. Labor markets
+5. Labor markets and unemployment
 6. Businesses, entrepreneurs, and training